 Meet our Athletes

-Annually, some fifty athletes of all ages and ability take part in our programs.
+Annually, over 75 athletes of all ages and ability take part in our programs.
 Many receive full or partial scholarships so they can join their eight week School Ski and Ride Programs at Stowe Mountain Resort.
-Others, receive financial assistance to ski independently on the mountain, or pursue dreams swimming in the pool, paddling and kayaking at the Waterbury Reservoir, and reaching new heights on an indoor climbing wall.
+Others, receive financial assistance to ski independently on the mountain, or at a Nordic Ski center.
+Many also pursue dreams of swimming in the pool at the Swimming Hole, paddling and kayaking at the Waterbury Reservoir, and reaching new heights on an indoor climbing wall.
 We hope that you will enjoy getting to know this handful of recipients who presently receive financial assistance from GMAS.
 Next time you see them around, please say hello!
 And if you feel so inclined, help us continue to support them by making a donation.

 My love of winter and snow runs deep.
 I’ve always loved snow since I was little and enjoyed sledding, ice skating and helping my dad shovel sidewalks.
 I never dreamed in a million years I would learn how to ski.
 With my balance issues and not having a lot of stability, I felt it was only something on my bucket list that I would never accomplish.
 Last winter I was awarded a scholarship to ski with Green Mountain Adaptive Sports!
 What a wonderful experience it was to be able to ride the lift and ski down Toll Road!
 Due to my fused spine, I need assistance getting on and off the chairlift but once I’m up and coming down the mountain, it’s one of the greatest feelings in the world!
 I feel free and don’t feel like a person with a disability.